fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 ![Rendered code block](./images/code-block-rendered.png)

-If you are frequently editing code snippets and tables, you may benefit from enabling a fixed-width font in all comment fields on GitHub.
+If you are frequently editing code snippets and tables, you may benefit from enabling a fixed-width font in all comment fields on Gitlab.

 Supported color models
 ----------------------------------------------------